 Anuschka Erkemeij is pursuing the research master Urban Studies at the University of Amsterdam.
 Starting in June she has been involved as an intern in research into homeless young adults in The Hague.
 Here she will mainly focus on interviewing young adults and coding these interviews.
 In addition, she will write her thesis about the experiences of homeless young people with regard to different (temporary) housing forms and how these forms of housing can contribute to a feeling of home.

 Lonne Hintzbergen (MSc) recently graduated from her Master’s degree in Sociology (Migration and Ethnic Studies) at the UvA.
-During her bachelor period she gained relevant experience in the field of migration, refugees, ethnicity and diversity.
+During her bachelor degree she gained relevant experience in the field of migration, refugees, ethnicity and diversity.
 She taught Dutch to Syrian refugees, she was a social counselor at Refugee Work and she was involved as a buddy student at InclUUSion at the University of Utrecht.
 In recent months, Lonne has been involved in research into undocumented elderly people.

 In the past Sonja Bosch has worked as a researcher in the laboratory and as a veterinarian for companion animals.
 Through personal, life-disrupting experiences she went through a long recovery process from the world of psychiatry.
 By sharing these experiences, listening to the stories of others and by following a training as a counselor/experiential expert in mental health care, she is currently working as an experience expert in mental health care.
 For her, every story behind the disruptive experiences remains captivating and intriguing.
 In addition to her research work for this project, Sonja is currently working at Lysias Advies.